Marienkirche, Frankfurt (Oder): 1826–present

 On 15 May 1826 the south tower of the church collapsed – Karl Friedrich Schinkel's rebuild completely walled off a Gothic display wall from the 13th century, which was only rediscovered during repairs in the 1990s.
 Schinkel entrusted his scheme to his pupil Emil Flaminius, although it did not include rebuilding the lost south tower.
-The church was ruined during the destruction of downtown Frankfurt in April 1945 and partially collapsed.
+In 1945, during World War II, the church was burnt down entirely.
 Its sacristy and Martyrchor (Martyrs' choir) were rebuilt and the nave altar brought back into use by the parish using its own funds in 1958, but the limited heating meant services could only occur in the summer.
 The city council and the church signed a 99-year lease on 27 September 1974 so that it could continue using the church, with the city taking over restoration and rebuilding of the ruins for general civic purposes.
 This began in 1979, restoring the sacristy, and continued in 1990.
 The main roofs over the chancel and nave were rebuilt in 1998.
 Reconstruction concluded with the restoration of the original coloured façade of the north tower after colour pigments were discovered on it.
 Since 1980 its church furniture have been in the Sankt-Gertraud-Kirche – these include the 1489 Marienaltar, its late 14th century bronze font and bronze candlesticks and many tomb monuments and inscriptions.

 The church was equipped with a 38,000 euro fire protection system in 2002.
 In May 2006, the road in front of the west door was repaved – historic granite stones from the civil engineering department's store and some donors' stones (each costing 75 Euros, of which 50 Euros went to the restoration fund and 25 Euros to producing the stone) were used for this purpose.